 In 2019 as a freshman Foskey saw action in 4 games and played a total of 54 snaps for the Fighting Irish.
 He recorded only 5 tackles, one assist, while adding 4 stops in limited acction

 As a sophomore for the Fighting Irish in 2020 Foskey played in 12 games and took part in 282 snaps for the Fighting Irish.
 He recorded 13 tackles, 3 assists, while adding 12 stops.
-As a pass rusher, he chalked up 18 total pressures, and 8 QB hurries, 6 QB hits, and a solid 4 sacks during the year.
+As a pass rusher, he chalked up 18 total pressures, and 8 QB hurries, 6 QB hits, and 4 sacks during the year.

 Scouting Report: Strengths

 - Super productive elite athlete with a freakish combination of size 258lbs, speed 4.58 (96th percentile) and explosion (showcased with a 96th percentile broad jump)

 - Flashes strength at the point of attack with active, violent hand use.
 Forceful with his upper body to defeat blocks.
 Strong hustle player.